 Gun attorneys often defend clients that break any of the laws associated with firearms, of which there are many.
 For example, intentionally discharging a firearm in a public place is illegal whether or not bodily harm is caused.
 If a person is harmed in the discharge of the weapon, the crime can be considered a Class 6 felony.

 If nobody is harmed during the discharged, the offense is often considered a Class 1 misdemeanor.
 Contact a Virginia gun lawyer with our firm to get more information on charges related to public firearm possession.

-Other illegal gun and gun-related activities in Virginia include:
+Other illegal gun and gun-related activities in NoVa include: